Skip to contents

 Features

-• three-level meta-analysis by specifying study_ids argument in RoBMA.
+• three-level meta-analysis by specifying cluster argument in RoBMA.
 However, note that this is (1) an experimental feature and (2) the computational expense of fitting selection models with clustering is extreme.
 As of now, it is almost impossible to have more than 2-3 estimates clustered within a single study).

 Fixes